marshall7m/terraform-aws-infrastructure-live-ci/README.md

 }
 ```

 `execution_id`: An unique identifier that represents the execution name.
-The ID is formatted to be `run-{pr_id}-{first four digits of commit_id}-{account_name}-{leaf child directory of cfg_path}-{random three digits}`.
+The ID is formatted to be `run-{pr_id}-{first four digits of commit_id}-{account_name}-{leaf directory of cfg_path}-{random three digits}`.
 Only three random digits are used because if the record has a long account_name and/or cfg_path, the execution_id may exceed Step Function's 80 character or less execution name limit.

 `is_rollback`: Determines if the execution pertains to a deployment that will rollback changes from a previous execution.
 (See section `Rollbacks` for more info)